Can Dogs Eat Pizza? -Itsaboutdog

 • Pizza is a junk food that offers no benefits and significant risks to dogs.

-• Keep pizza completely out of your dog’s reach.
+• Keep pizza entirely out of your dog’s reach.

 • Never intentionally give your dog pizza, even as a treat.